-IDEM assessed the biological community at three sites including three sites assessed for macroinvertebrates, two sites assessed for fish and three sites assessed for habitat.
+IDEM assessed the biological community at three sites including three sites assessed for macroinvertebrates, two sites assessed for fish and one site assessed for habitat.
+JFNew assessed one site for macroinvertebrates and habitat.
 One site was assessed as part of the current project.
 Habitat scores ranged from 31 to 41 with 100% of sites scoring below the state target (51).
 Fish community assessments rated poor to fair with 50% of assessments meeting the aquatic life use designation.
-Macroinvertebrate assessments rated moderately impaired using the kick sampling method with all sites meeting their aquatic life use designation and scoring 18 to 30 using the multihabitat samples with 100% of sites not meeting their aquatic life use designation (Table 58).
+Macroinvertebrate assessments rated moderately impaired using the kick sampling method with all sites meeting their aquatic life use designation and scoring 18 to 30 using the multihabitat samples with 100% of sites not meeting their aquatic life use designation (Table 64).

 Parameter Minimum Maximum Number Exceeding Target Number of Samples Percent Exceeding

-Habitat (QHEI) 31 41 3 3 100%
+Habitat (QHEI) 28 41 3 3 100%

 Fish (IBI) 26 41 1 2 50%

 Macroinvertebrates (mIBI, Kick) 4 4 0 1 0%

-Macroinvertebrates (mIBI, Mulit Habitat) 18 30 4 3 100%
+Macroinvertebrates (mIBI, Multi Habitat) 18 31 4 4 100%